devcontainers/features/src/terraform/NOTES.md

 When using this option:
 - Provide the complete URL including protocol (e.g., `https://my-mirror.example.com`)
 - The server should mirror the HashiCorp releases structure
-- For Sentinel with custom servers, specifying an exact version is recommended instead of "latest"

 Example:
 ```json